LMZimmer/gbm_bench/README.md

 ## Prerequisites

-- docker: A Docker installation for runnign BRATS models as well as Glioblstoma models.
+- docker: A Docker installation for running BRATS models as well as Glioblstoma models.
 Notes on the docker setup with GPU support can be found below.

 - dicom2niix: If you plan to process raw DICOM data.